 - Recognize the relationship between the practices and perspectives of Hawai‘i’s culture.

-If you are a student with a documented disability and have not voluntarily disclosed the nature of your disability so that we may coordinate the accommodations you need, you are invited to contact the Disability Support Services Office (DSSO) in `Ilima 107, ph.734-9552 , or email email@example.com for assistance.
-For students whose primary disability is Deaf or hard of hearing, contact the KCC Deaf Center in Manono 111C, ph.
-734-9210 (V) or 447-1379 (videophone).
+If you are a student with a documented disability and have not voluntarily disclosed the nature of your disability so that we may coordinate the accommodations you need, you are invited to contact the Disability Support Services Office (DSSO) in ‘Ilima 107, ph.734-9552, or email email@example.com for assistance.
+For students whose primary disability is Deaf or hard of hearing, contact the KCC Deaf Center at ph.
+734-9210 (V), 447-1379 (videophone), or email firstname.lastname@example.org.

 - Knowledge of global geography, politics and economics.